sockysec/Targeter/README.md

 # Targeter (Google)

-A template-based query builder for performing Google Dorks reconnaissance on a target subject.
+A template-based query builder for performing Google Dorks reconnaissance on a target.

 ## Use
-- Input target FirstName and LastName
+- Input target FirstName and LastName.
-- (Optional) Add middle name
+- (Optional) Add target's middle name.
-- (Optional) Add a keyword to refine your result (i.e. New York OR Lawyer)
+- (Optional) Add a keyword to refine your results (i.e. New York OR Lawyer).
 - (Optional) Add an exclusion keyword to mitigate noise (i.e. Football).
-This will not return results featuring this term.
+This will not return any results featuring this term.
-- Construct queries
+- Construct queries.
-- You can then choose to run queries individual or all at once.
+- You can then choose to run queries individually or all at once.
 NOTE: Your browser may block the script by opening multiple tabs when running all queries.
-You may need to allow this behaviour on the page.
+You may need to allow this behavior on the page.

 ![image](https://github.com/sockysec/Targeter/assets/121141737/8af77f59-20cf-43a4-a331-70b5592632a1)